 4:You Probably Know That Without Water and Save Your Life One Day

-4. You probably know that without water, a person can survive no more than 3 days, but it may take even less time before your body stops working properly.
+4. You probably know that a person can survive no more than three days without water, but it may take even less time before your body stops working correctly.
 It depends on how hot the weather is or how active you are.
 So if you run out of water in the wilderness, your top priority is to find a source of it.
 Keep in mind that water always runs downhill.
 Head in that direction – it’s your best chance to find clean water and avoid dehydration.
 Speaking of flowing water.

 5:Is Larger River The Most Trending Thing Now Save Your Life One Day?